100% clean energy community-wide by 2040

 Eligible applicants:

-This program is open to property owners in the Louisville/Jefferson County and surrounding counties (see full list of counties below).
-Residential and small non-residential property owners (nonprofit, commercial, institutional, etc.) are welcome to apply.
+This program is open to all homeowners in the Louisville/Jefferson County and surrounding counties (see full list of counties below).
+Residential and small non-residential property owners (small businesses, nonprofit, places of worship, institutional, etc.) are welcome to apply.
 Non-residential properties will be included if the project is deemed feasible within this campaign.
 Eligible counties are as follows:

-• Kentucky: Jefferson, Oldham, Spencer, Shelby, and Bullitt counties.
+Jefferson, Oldham, Spencer, Shelby, and Bullitt counties in Kentucky.

 Participant Testimonials